paketo-buildpacks/rfcs/text/0000-ubuntu-lts.md

 ## Motivation

 Users of Paketo rely on us to provide an up-to-date root file system for their applications.
 This includes the latest security patches and software updates.
 While Ubuntu LTS releases are supported for 5 years, it is important to provide the latest LTS release to our users as soon as possible to ensure they can benefit from the latest features and security updates.
+This also provides a longer period of time for users to transition from one release to the next.

 ## Detailed Explanation